AppSecure-nrw/security-belts/yellow/definition-of-quality-gates.md

 # Definition of Quality Gates

 Define quality gates adhering to your companies policy.
 Make sure that all requirements are fulfilled.
-Also define quality gates for found vulnerabilities and provide feedback about vulnerabilities and time of exposure.
+Also define quality gates for found vulnerabilities and provide feedback about vulnerabilities and time of exposure, i.e., break the CI build.

 Be aware, by introducing this activity you might have a backlog with many findings from the past.
 Provide transparency about this backlog and continuously fix the reported issues.
 Start with the most critical ones.